zeroincombenze/bank-payment/account_banking_pain_base/README.md

 ### Funders

-- This module has been financially supported by nobody.
+This module has been financially supported by

+- shs-av s.r.l. <www.shs-av.com>

 ### Maintainer